Icheler/TU_Many_Bots/README.md

 The only adjustments to the algorithm are a change in topics and increasing the timeout period so frontiers get only classified as unreachable after a longer period of time.
 The algorithm tracks unknown space in the provided map to compute frontiers.
 Then by computing the biggest frontier, a goal is published on the specified topic and then we use move_base to travel to that .
 Map updates lead to new frontiers, which will then impact the computed goal so the biggest frontiers get explored first in a greedy approach.

 ## move_base
+**move_base** ROS Node is a major component of the [Navigation Stack](http://wiki.ros.org/navigation).
+The move_base package provides an implementation of an action (from action_lib) that, given a goal in the world, will attempt to reach it with a mobile base.
+The **move_base** node links together a **global and local planner** to accomplish its global navigation task.
+It supports any global planner adhering to the BaseGlobalPlanner interface specified in the nav_core package and any local planner adhering to the BaseLocalPlanner interface specified in the same package.
+The move_base node also maintains **two costmaps**, one for the global planner, and one for a local planner
 ## position listener

 ## following routine